Khan-Siraj/api-guard-with-jwt/README.md

 # api-guard-with-jwt
-A middleware to verify your nodejs express api with jwt token
+A middleware to verify your nodejs express api with jwt Bearer token

 # Install